 Once your research is done, you can create a plan based on your business needs and what options are available to ensure the best return on your investment.

 Write up a detailed advertisement or request for proposal of what you need done, and what you are looking for in your Virtual Assistant.
 The more specific you are, the greater the chances are that you will attract your ideal candidate.

 Where to advertise for a VA

 There are many places where Virtual Assistants hang out online.
 You can do a Google search to find them.
-There are also many job sites such as Guru, People Per Hour, and ODesk.
+There are also many job sites such as Guru, People Per Hour, and Upwork.
 However, I would recommend looking for a quality Virtual Assistant here:

 You can tweet about it.
 You can instantaneously receive messages from VA businesses and people who can recommend a VA.

 You need to register to advertise.
-Elance provides nifty tools such as a tracking tool, as well as the ability to search for your ideal VA.
+Upwork provides nifty tools such as a tracking tool, as well as the ability to search for your ideal VA.
 You can also set your budget and ask for people to bid within a fixed budget or per hour for a certain number of hours a week.